 Construction Drawings

-As-Built drawings are important for two reasons:
+As-Built drawings are essential for two reasons:

 The contractor keeps a master set of as-built drawings on the construction site for recording any changes.
 These manually marked-up drawings are called red-line drawings.
-Each contractor and sub-contractor verifies installation per the original drawings, or records the changes.
+Each contractor and sub-contractor verifies installation per the original drawings or records the changes.
 Changes are usually marked in red ink, thus the name.

 - Tape measure